 The COVID-19 pandemic outbreak has rapidly and dramatically impacted the US and global economies.
 Many countries, including the United States, have instituted quarantines, mandated business and school closures and restricted travel.
 The US financial markets have experienced disruption, with heightened stock market volatility and constrained credit conditions within most sectors, including real estate.
-Many experts predict that the outbreak will trigger a period of global economic slowdown or a global recession.
+The outbreak has triggered a period of economic slowdown and experts are uncertain as to how long these conditions may last.
 At this time, we cannot predict the extent of the impacts of the COVID-19 crisis on our business.
 We will continue to monitor its effects on a daily basis and will adjust our operations as necessary.